some-ip-com/open-someip-spec/src/someip-sd.rst

 * Instance ID shall set to 0xFFFF, if eventgroups of all service instances shall be returned.
 It shall be set to the Instance ID of a specific service instance, if just the eventgroup of a single service instance shall be returned.

 .. feat_req:: 🎯
+    :id: feat_req_someipsd_715
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+.. rst-class:: compact

+* Major Version shall be set to 0xFF, that means that eventgroups of services instances with any version shall be returned.
+If set to value different than 0xFF, only eventgroups of service instances with this specific major version shall be returned only.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_690
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+.. rst-class:: compact

+* Eventgroup ID shall set to the ID of the eventgroup that is being looked for.
+Setting the Eventgroup ID to 0xFFFF (all eventgroups) is currently not recommended but when receiving an Eventgroup ID of all, the ECU shall answer for all Eventgroups.

+.. feat_req:: 🎯
     :id: feat_req_someipsd_298
     :reqtype: Requirement
     :security: NO